-Sediments that were deposited in Lake Uinta from the Early

-through Late Eocene formed the strata of the Green River Formation.

-In the Skinner Peaks quadrangle, strata of the Green River Formation distinct lithofacies are recognized from the base of the unit upward, they are the mudstone, clastic, and mudstone-micrite lithofacies of Clark (1987), and the Tawny facies of Zeller (1949).
+Sediments that were deposited in Lake Uinta from the Early through Late Eocene formed the strata of the Green River Formation.
+In the Skinner Peaks quadrangle, strata of the Green River Formation reflect the lake-marginal location of the quadrangle, and four distinct lithofacies are recognized; from the base of the unit upward, they are the mudstone, clastic, and mudstone-micrite lithofacies of Clark (1987), and the Tawny facies of Zeller (1949).